 An independent valuation of the shopping centre is conducted annually.
 The independent valuation uses both the capitalisation of net income method and the discounting of future net cash flows to their present value method.
-Refer to Appendix 1A of the Westfield Group Half-Year Financial Report for details of property capitalisation rates.
+The property capitalisation rate used for the shopping centre investment valuation as of 30 June 2010 was 5.75% (2009: 5.75%).

-The independent valuation was conducted by CB Richard Ellis Pty Limited on 30 June 2009 in accordance with the standards of the International Valuation Standards Committee.
+The independent valuation was conducted by CB Richard Ellis Pty Limited on 30 June 2010 in accordance with the standards of the International Valuation Standards Committee.